SuperOfficeDocs/superoffice-docs/docs/document/cloud/sharepoint-documents/configure-templates.md

 * Site in SharePoint: Just choose your site from the dropdown.
 You must have permission level Owner to be able to select one site?​
 * Document library: Select from the drop-down​
-* Folder structure: You can select between ​
-* User group, Author, Template type, Company name and project​
+* Folder structure: You can select between​ User group, Author, Template type, Company name and project​
 * You can also organize the folders in Yearly subfolder​
 * Filename: Select between Heading or Heading - Company name​